kartoza/prj.app/README-docker.md

 sudo /etc/init.d/nginx restart
 ```

+**Note that the default configuration runs the service directly on port 80 since
+we assume there is a dedicated server for deployment.**

 # Configuration options

 You can configure the base port used and various other options like the